RogueRope/SurvivalGuide/faq/leave-no-shit.md

 * **Carry a MOOP bag**.
 Wherever you go, carry a small bag to collect any MOOP you find.
 * **Weigh items down/don’t let them blow away**: put a weight on or tie down anything that can blow away.
 * If you’re a smoker, **carry a portable ashtray** such as a mint tin with you at all times.
 Or put butts in your pocket. **Never, ever drop butts**.
-* Only biodegradable food waste and absorbent paper \(e.g. kitchen roll\) should be put in the organic recycling
 * Do not let bins overflow and MOOP get out of hand.